Sir Thomas Wyndham1

 F, #117190, b. circa 1509, d.
 20 December 1561

-Margaret Donington was born circa 1509.1 She was the daughter of John Donington and Elizabeth Pye.1 She married, firstly, Sir Thomas Kitson, son of Robert Kytson, before 1540.1 She married, secondly, Sir Richard Long, son of Sir Thomas Longe and Margery Darrell, in 1541.2 She married by contract, thirdly, John Bourchier, 2nd Earl of Bath, son of John Bourchier, 1st Earl of Bath and Cicely Daubeney, on 4 December 1548.1 She died on 20 December 1561 at Stoke Newington, Middlesex, England.1 She was buried on 12 January 1561/62 at Hengrave, Suffolk, England.1 Her will (dated 10 December 1561) was probated on 18 February 1561/62.1
+Margaret Donington was born circa 1509.1 She was the daughter of John Donington and Elizabeth Pye.1 She married, firstly, Sir Thomas Kitson, son of Robert Kytson, before 1540.1 She married, secondly, Sir Richard Long, son of Sir Thomas Longe and Margery Darrell, in 1541.2 She married by contract, thirdly, John Bourchier, 2nd Earl of Bath, son of John Bourchier, 1st Earl of Bath and Cicely Daubeney, on 4 December 1548.1 She died on 20 December 1561 at Stoke Newington, London, EnglandG.1 She was buried on 12 January 1561/62 at Hengrave, Suffolk, EnglandG.1 Her will (dated 10 December 1561) was proven (by probate) on 18 February 1561/62.1

-From before 1540, her married name became Kitson.1 From 1541, her married name became Long.2 As a result of her marriage, Margaret Donington was styled as Countess of Bath on 11 December 1548.
-From 11 December 1548, her married name became Bourchier.1
+From before 1540, her married name became Kitson.1 From 1541, her married name became Long.2 From 11 December 1548, her married name became Bourchier.1 After her marriage, Margaret Donington was styled as Countess of Bath on 11 December 1548.

 Children of Margaret Donington and Sir Richard Long